The 2d-directed spanning forest converges to the Brownian web

 Let us define the height of any non empty bounded subset $\Delta$ of $\R^2$, as

 and $L(\emptyset)=0$.
-The goal of this section consists in stating that the height of the history set $L(H_{n})$ is regularly smaller than a given positive constant $\kappa$ which will be specified in (\ref{cond:u_i}).
-This is Proposition \ref{propo:Tau_tail}.
+The goal of this section, i.e. Proposition \ref{propo:Tau_tail}, consists in stating that the height of the history set $L(H_{n})$ returns regularly under a given positive {integer} $\kappa$ which will be specified later.